 The device driver DDV05 allows utilization of the block mode read capabilities of an HP 264X or 262X terminal.
 The first time a read request is made to the terminal its status is read to determine whether it is in block or character mode.
-When a user read request is made the device driver first issues a write to the interface driver to send a DCl to the terminal.
-If the terminal is in block mode the device driver issues a read to the interface driver and examines the first returned character.
-If the character is a DC2 the device driver knows that the terminal is in block mode and trying to send data to the interface.
+When a user read request is made the device driver first issues a write to the interface driver to DCl to the terminal.
+If the terminal is in block device driver issues a read to the interface driver and examines the first returned character.
+If the character is a DC2 the device driver knows that the terminal is in block mode and trying to the interface.
 A read is then issued for the user buffer length with echo and character editing turned off.
-If the returned character is not a DC2, the user program had probably issued a program enabled block read (escape lower case d) and the program's data is in the buffer just read.
+If the returned character is not a DC2, the user program had probably issued a program enabled block read (escape lower case d) and the program's data is buffer just read.